sr99622/Cayenue/README.md

 }
 ```

 This is a basic configuration that will assign addresses in the range of 10.2.2.64 - 10.2.2.242, leaving the balance of addresses available for static ip.
 The router and name server addresses point back to the server, which is a dead end.
 This means that there is no direct traffic between the cameras and the internet or the rest of the network.
-All communication with the cameras is proxied by the Onvif GUI server.
+All communication with the cameras is proxied by the Cayenue server.

 The service can be set up by copying the sample file to `/etc/kea/kea-dhcp4.conf`, replacing the tag `<your-interface-name>` with the appropriate data from the `ip a` command,  This can be done using the command `sudo nano /etc/kea/kea-dhcp4.conf`, then copying the text above and using ctrl+O, enter, ctrl+X to save and exit.